US loans

 Maximum eligibility period for undergraduates

-If you are an undergraduate student, you will only be eligible to receive Federal Aid for a maximum period of 150% of the published time frame of your programme.
+If you are an undergraduate student, you will only be eligible to receive Federal Aid for a maximum period of 150% of the published time frame of your programmes.

-To complete Entrance Counselling electronically, you must have a Federal Student Aid PIN.
+To complete entrance counseling electronically, you must have a Federal Student Aid PIN.
 This is the same PIN used to complete the FAFSA.

-Parents are not required to complete Entrance Counselling for a Parent PLUS loan.
+Parents are not required to complete entrance counseling for a Parent PLUS loan.

-If you graduate, withdraw or drop below half time study or you complete your studies or if you have confirmed that you won't be borrowing any further federal loans for the remainder of your studies, you must complete Exit Counselling.
-We will remind you during your final semester to undertake Exit Counselling.
-Once complete, we will store confirmation of your Exit Counselling on record.
+If you graduate, withdraw or drop below half time study or you complete your studies or if you have confirmed that you won't be borrowing any further federal loans for the remainder of your studies, you must complete Exit Counseling.
+We will remind you during your final semester to undertake Exit Counseling.
+Once complete, we will store confirmation of your Exit Counseling on record.

 If you are considering taking a temporary or permanent withdrawal from your studies, we strongly recommend that you have first considered any financial, Visa or accommodation implications.
 We also encourage students to: